Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Or, the compressor may never get to the normal cut out pressure setting.
+Or, it’s possible that the compressor may never get to the normal cut-out pressure setting.
 That will lead to other issues including the motor perhaps shutting itself down on thermal overload due to overheating.
 This also may result in the premature wear of components and a reduction in the lifespan of the compressed air system, hence why it is so important to discover and fix it as soon as possible!

 The following image is that of a Campbell Hausfeld air compressor valve plate kit.
-The two strips seen in the image are the valves, one being the intake valve and the other the high pressure valve.
+The two strips seen in the image at the bottom left are the valves, one being the intake valve and the other the high-pressure valve.

-How each air compressor compresses air will vary depending on the type of compressor, but in every case, once air is pulled into the pump, it should not get back out of the intake valve.
+How each air compressor compresses air will vary depending on the type of compressor, but in every case, once the air is pulled into the pump, it should not get back out of the intake valve.
 In general, the intake valves are those thin metal flaps that are mounted on the valve plate.

 It is time to tear down the pump to repair or replace the intake valve.